moment/momentjs.com/docs/moment/02-get-set/03-minute.md

 Gets or sets the minutes.

 Accepts numbers from 0 to 59.
-If the range is exceeded, it will bubble up to the hours.
+If the range is exceeded, it will bubble up to the hour.